riskyhomo/pdf2link1/README.md

 # LinkedIn PDF to HTML Resume Converter (Streamlit Version)

-This Streamlit web application converts a LinkedIn PDF download into an HTML resume.
-It simulates the use of an OpenAI API key input without actually using the API for functionality.
+This Streamlit web application converts a LinkedIn PDF download into an HTML resume using OpenAI API Key

 ## How it works

-1. The user uploads a LinkedIn PDF and provides a simulated OpenAI API key.
+1. The user uploads a LinkedIn PDF and provides a  OpenAI API key.
 2. The application extracts text from the PDF using PyPDF2.
-3. The extracted text is parsed to identify different sections of the LinkedIn profile.
+3. The extracted text is parsed using openai to identify different sections of the LinkedIn profile.
 4. An HTML resume is generated using a predefined template.
 5. The generated HTML resume is presented for preview and download.